 Risk treatment (ISO 31000 5.5)

 The method understands an ‘improvement’ to be an increase in the likelihood of a good outcome, or a decrease in the likelihood of a bad outcome.
 The outcomes are all set out in advance, spread out from most to least desirable.
-As the likelihoods of the particular outcomes move up or down, the planned or forecast outcome – that is, the particular outcome currently considered the most likely – can shift through the range of defined outcomes.
+As the likelihoods of the outcomes move up or down, the planned or forecast outcome – that is, the particular outcome currently considered the most likely – can shift through the range of defined outcomes.

 Risk Based Outcomes Forecast